A brief history of PLA

 How is PLA made?

-PLA is made by fermenting the sugars in plant-derived materials such as corn starch or sugar cane to produce lactic acid, which is then condensed into a lactide and polymerized.
-From there, PLA can be sold as raw granulated plastic for use in manufacturing processes such as injection molding and casting.
-Alternatively, PLA can be turned into a filament, spooled, and sold for use in additive manufacturing.
+PLA is produced by fermenting sugars from plant-based feedstocks such as corn starch or sugarcane to generate lactic acid, which is then converted to lactide and polymerized.
+The resulting resin is supplied as granulated pellets for manufacturing processes such as injection molding and casting, or extruded into filament, spooled, and supplied for additive manufacturing.

 Early uses of PLA 3D

-PLA was created in the 1930s, but did not begin to be widely used until the 1980s.
-Its use in 3D printing grew in popularity after that time, thanks to PLA’s ease of use and relatively low cost.
+PLA was developed in the 1930s but did not see wide use until the 1980s.
+Its adoption in 3D printing grew after that due to ease of use and relatively low cost.

 What is PLA used for now?

-PLA is used in a great number of industries for a wide variety of applications.
-Among them:
+PLA is used across many industries for a wide range of applications, including:

 -

-Food & beverage.
-Because it is derived from natural sources, PLA is non-toxic and food-safe.
-It can be used to package items that will be consumed by humans.
+Food and beverage: Because it is derived from natural sources, PLA is non-toxic and food safe.
+It is used to package items intended for human consumption.

 -

-Medical.
-PLA’s non-toxicity means it can be used to create parts or components such as binding screws or other implantable devices.
+Medical: PLA’s non-toxicity allows use in parts such as binding screws and other implantable devices.

 -

-Textiles.
-PLA is breathable and light, making it an excellent choice for creating textiles.
+Textiles: PLA is breathable and lightweight, making it a good choice for textiles.

 -

-Cosmetics.
-PLA is relatively affordable and eco-friendly, and is an increasingly popular choice for the creation of cosmetics packaging – both from a cost and environmental standpoint.
+Cosmetics: PLA is relatively affordable and environmentally friendly, and is increasingly used for cosmetics packaging for both cost and environmental reasons.

 -

-Prototyping.
-Especially when 3D printed, PLA is a solid candidate for prototyping, where speed, cost, and ease of use are of utmost importance.
+Prototyping: Especially when 3D printed, PLA is a strong option for prototyping where speed, cost and ease of use are priorities.

 How PLA works